Taipo/pareto_security/readme.txt

 * Real-time blocking of attackers and repeat attackers.
 * Prevents vulnerability scanners from scanning your wordpress website

-= What differentiates Pareto Security from other WordPress Security plugins? =

-* Pareto Security provides real security minus the scare-ware techniques used by other plugins
-* Pareto Security picks up security where Wordpress developers draw their line
-* Pareto Security prevents attackers making changes to website code by securing all inputs from the start.
-* Using the principle of \"Artificial Ignorance\" with blacklists rather than relying solely on arbitrary blacklists, Pareto Security method ignores requests it knows aren\'t interesting and processes the remaining requests that must then be of interest.
-* Pareto Security fully supports WordPress Multi-Site

 = How can I contribute to the cause =

 Donations via: